Autiverse: Eliciting Autistic Adolescents' Daily Narratives through AI-guided Multimodal Journaling: Abstract

 \section{Abstract}

 Journaling can potentially serve as an effective method for autistic adolescents to improve narrative skills.
 However, its text-centric nature and high executive functioning demands present barriers to practice.
-We present \sysname{}, an AI-guided multimodal journaling app for tablets that scaffolds storytelling through conversational prompts and visual supports. \sysname{} elicits key details through a stepwise dialogue with peer-like, customizable AI and composes them into an editable four-panel comic strip.
-Through a two-week deployment study with 10 autistic adolescent-parent dyads, we examine how \sysname{} supports autistic adolescents to organize their daily experience and emotion. \sysname{} helped them construct coherent narratives, while enabling parents to learn additional details of their child's events and emotions.
-The customized AI peer created a comfortable space for sharing, fostering enjoyment and a strong sense of agency.
-We discuss the implications of designing technologies that complement autistic adolescents' strengths while ensuring their autonomy and safety in sharing experiences.
+We present \sysname{}, an AI-guided multimodal journaling app for tablets that scaffolds daily narratives through conversational prompts and visual supports. \sysname{} elicits key details of an adolescent-selected event through a stepwise dialogue with peer-like, customizable AI and composes them into an editable four-panel comic strip.
+Through a two-week deployment study with 10 autistic adolescent-parent dyads, we examine how \sysname{} supports autistic adolescents to organize their daily experience and emotion.
+Our findings show \sysname{} scaffolded adolescents' coherent narratives, while enabling parents to learn additional details of their child's events and emotions.
+Moreover, the customized AI peer created a comfortable space for sharing, fostering enjoyment and a strong sense of agency.
+Drawing on these results, we discuss implications for adaptive scaffolding across autism profiles, socio-emotionally appropriate AI peer design, and balancing autonomy with parental involvement.

 \ccsdesc[500]{Human-centered computing~Accessibility systems and tools} \ccsdesc[500]{Human-centered computing~Empirical studies in HCI}

 \keywords{Journaling, autism, adolescents, large language model, scaffold, visual support, conversational agents}